entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (2024): "Character 82 takes into account the condition of the lacrimojugal.
 Therefore, the outgroups are coded as "-".
 Nevertheless, in *Grossius aragonensis*, *Onychodus jandemarrai* and *Strunius walteri*, the jugal lacks a postorbital limb.
-Character 82 is linked to character 74.
+Character 82 is linked to Character 74.

 > - The coding of *Qujingodus* is ?.